Medically reviewed on Jan 15, 2019

 Uses For sodium chloride

-Sodium chloride as a 20% solution is given by injection into the uterus to cause abortion.
-It is to be administered only by or under the immediate care of your doctor.
+Sodium chloride is to be given only by or under the supervision of your doctor.

 Before Using sodium chloride

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For sodium chloride, the following should be considered: